 Voice: Hello, you're finally awake.

-With each sentence, the situation gets a little clearer.
+With every sentence, the situation becomes a bit clearer.
 After the first paragraph, the reader is already slightly invested.
-The line "I look around." brings no new information, but it describes the action in detail and contributes to atmosphere.
-The memory of what happened is gradually revealed, even a few details get mentioned that might still become important but don't have to be — like the friends and the project.
-By the time the voice arrives, the reader should already be invested and curious about who that is.
+The sentence βI look around." carries no new information, but describes the action in detail and thereby adds to the atmosphere.
+The memory of what exactly happened is slowly revealed, and even a few details are mentioned that might become important later, but don't have to be relevant β like the friends and the project.
+By the time the voice arrives, the reader should already be invested and curious who it is.

-Action and dialogue are the basic scaffolding of the story.
-Everything else — descriptions, thoughts, exposition — is ornament that has to justify itself.
-This chapter shows you how to achieve maximum immediacy and truthfulness by concentrating on the essential.
+Action and dialogue are the basic framework of the story.
+Everything else β descriptions, thoughts, exposition β is decoration that has to justify itself.
+This chapter shows you how concentrating on the essentials achieves maximum immediacy and truthfulness.

-Authenticity arises through showing actions, not through describing states.
+Authenticity arises from showing actions, not from describing states.

-The goal is to bypass the need to put a strong focus on feelings at all — not to replace feelings with unambiguous gestures.
+The goal is to bypass the need for a strong focus on feelings at all β not to replace feelings with unambiguous gestures.

-The method is: Describe primarily the actions and dialogues, and trust that the reader will themselves understand how the characters feel and how things are to be evaluated.
-This gap between the explicitly mentioned and the implicitly assumed is the space in which the reader makes a story their own.
-The reader becomes the active thinker, not the passively informed.
+The method is: describe primarily the actions and dialogue, and trust that the reader will understand on their own how the characters feel and how things should be judged.
+This gap between what's explicitly mentioned and what's implicitly assumed is the space where the reader makes a story their own.
+This way, the reader becomes an active thinker, not a passive receiver of information.

 Implicit feelings through ambiguous actions

-Evaluating a situation can be perceived as patronizing the reader.
-Showing an action that causes a certain feeling is, by contrast, an invitation to think along.
+Judging a situation can come across as patronizing the reader.
+Showing an action that causes a certain feeling, on the other hand, is an invitation to think along.

-This means showing actions that can be interpreted in different ways.
+This is especially about showing actions that can be interpreted in different ways.
 The reader has to consult the context to decode the meaning.

-Depending on the context, the line "Without a word, he leaves the room." can have different meanings.
+Depending on context, the sentence βWithout a word, he leaves the room." can carry different meanings.
 Is he angry?
-Hurt?
-Just doing the assigned task without protest?
-Or simply not in the mood for this conversation?
-Depending on the content of the preceding conversation, the reader will grasp both the character's feelings and their own attitude toward the situation.
+Or hurt?
+Is he simply carrying out an assigned task without objection?
+Or does he just not feel like having this conversation?
+Depending on what the preceding conversation contained, the reader gets a clear sense of both the person's feelings and their own stance on the situation.

 Vague descriptions with few details

-It is not necessary to describe everything in detail.
-What matters is conveying enough detail for the reader to have a sense of the idea, while still leaving room for their own imagination.
+It's not necessary to describe everything in detail.
+What matters is conveying enough detail for the reader to form an idea, while still leaving room for their own imagination.

-The missing details should fuel the reader's imagination.
-The story provides a scaffold; the reader fills in the gaps with their own ideas.
-Anyone who describes everything takes that part away from the reader.
+The missing details are meant, above all, to stimulate the reader's imagination.
+The story provides a scaffold; the reader fills the gaps with their own ideas.
+Whoever describes everything takes that part away from the reader.

 This is also an advantage over visual media.
-It is not necessary to represent in words everything one would see in a film.
-The gaps aren't only there to be filled in later by visual representations.
+It's not necessary to represent in words everything you would see in a film.
+But the gaps aren't only there to later be replaced by visual representations.

 Mention details directly and simply when they matter to you.
 If a character's hair is relevant, mention the hair.
-Don't hide the description in an action you wouldn't otherwise write.
-The same applies in first person: The narrator describes what they notice or what matters to them.
-If the narrator doesn't care about a person's appearance, they don't mention it.
+Don't hide the description inside an action you wouldn't otherwise have written.
+This also applies from first-person perspective: the narrator describes what strikes them or matters to them.
+If a person's appearance doesn't matter to them, they don't mention it.

-It is often enough to use established and broad terms to describe something or someone.
+Often, established and rough terms are enough to describe something or someone.

 Describing places

-A landscape is usually wide, may have hills or mountains, may not.
-If it is relevant, you can add the necessary details.
+A landscape is usually vast, maybe with hills or mountains, maybe not.
+If it's relevant, you can add the necessary details.

-A room, by contrast, usually has a certain size and is rectangular.
-The deviations from expectation are what's interesting.
-Describe only the furniture you wouldn't expect.
-Otherwise it only makes sense to mention furniture when it plays a role.
+A room, on the other hand, usually has a certain size and is rectangular.
+What's interesting above all are the deviations from expectations.
+Only describe furniture you wouldn't expect.
+Otherwise, it only makes sense to mention furniture when it plays a role.

 Describing people

-For people, not everything needs to be described in detail.
+Not everything about a person needs to be described in detail.
 Appearance in particular is often not relevant.
-That includes hair color and skin color in particular.
-The reader thus gets to choose how to imagine their favorite figures.
-Only if something is left vague should it not be specified later, once the reader has formed their own picture.
+That especially includes hair color and skin color.
+This way, the reader gets to choose how they picture their favorite characters.
+Only: whatever is left vague shouldn't be specified later, once the reader has already formed their own picture.

-Age and size are perhaps a bit more relevant, but here too rough descriptions ("young", "old", "tall", "short") or relative, comparative descriptions are often enough.
-That way the reader can imagine people similar to themselves, which can make the story more relatable.
+Age and height are perhaps somewhat more relevant, but here too, rough descriptions (βyoung", βold", βtall", βshort") or relative, comparative descriptions are often enough.
+This lets the reader imagine people similar to themselves, which can make the story more engaging.

-Often some details become clear from context.
-If it's a school, one assumes children or teenagers.
+Often, some details also become clear from context.
+If it's a school setting, you'd assume children or teenagers.

-It is of course fine to mention details, especially if they fulfill a narrative purpose, but also gladly when it feels important to you personally.
+It's of course fine to mention details too, especially when they serve a narrative purpose, but also simply when they matter to you.

-But it isn't necessary to give every person the same level of detail just for consistency or for better immersion.
-The creative reader also wants to bring their own ideas in.
+But it's not necessary to give every person the same degree of detail, just for consistency's sake or better immersion.
+The creative reader likes to bring in their own ideas too.

-A single, targeted detail can often say more than a complete description.
-An unusual hair color of a figure can not only mark their appearance but at the same time hint at belonging to a particular subculture or ethnicity — a piece of worldbuilding that needs no explanation.
-Just as we recognize people in real life by a striking trait, in narrative one such anchor point is often enough for the reader's imagination.
+A single, well-chosen detail can often say more than a full description.
+An unusual hair color on a character can not only mark their appearance, but simultaneously suggest that they belong to a particular subculture or ethnicity β a piece of worldbuilding that needs no explanation.
+Just as we, in real life, often recognize people by one striking feature, a single such anchor point is often enough for the reader's imagination in a story too.

 A simple guideline

-As a simple guideline, you can ask yourself whether, in a film adaptation of this narrative, the amount of detail would still be acceptable, or whether it would already be felt as redundant description of the visible.
+As a simple guideline, ask yourself whether, in a film adaptation of this story, the amount of detail would still be acceptable, or would already feel like a redundant description of the visible.

-This method leads you directly to the core of storytelling, subtext.
-Subtext is the automatic effect of a truthful depiction, not a trick you apply.
-It is everything that isn't explicitly there but inevitably reveals itself to the reader from what is said and done.
+This method leads you directly to the core of storytelling: subtext.
+Subtext is the automatic effect of a truthful portrayal, not a trick you apply.
+It's everything that isn't explicitly stated but that the reader inevitably infers from what's said and done.

 The two most powerful narrative elements arise almost exclusively through subtext:

-- Personality: A character's personality emerges from the sum of their deeds, words, and reactions.
-You don't have to explicitly describe whether someone is nice or mean, good or evil, lazy or industrious.
+- Personality: A character's personality emerges from the sum of their actions, words, and reactions.
+You don't need to explicitly state whether someone is nice or mean, good or evil, lazy or hard-working.
 The reader judges a person based on their behavior.
 A complex character emerges precisely when the subtext reveals more about them than the explicit text.

-- Relationships: The relationship between characters — whether marked by affection, dislike, or respect — is rarely spoken aloud.
-It shows in how they speak with each other, react to each other, and treat each other.
-The subtext of their interactions is the actual definition of the relationship.
+- Relationships: The relationship between characters β whether shaped by affection, aversion, or respect β is rarely spoken aloud.
+It shows in how they talk to each other, react to each other, and treat each other.
+The subtext of their interactions is the real definition of the relationship.

-Subtext becomes especially palpable when a discrepancy occurs.
+Subtext becomes especially palpable when a discrepancy appears.
 This gap between appearance and reality challenges the reader to find the true meaning:

-- between what is said and what is meant: A man, asked by a woman whether he likes ugly women, answers that he isn't into her.
-In subtext it becomes clear that he considers this woman ugly.
+- between what's said and what's meant: A man answers a woman's question of whether he's into unattractive women by saying he's not into her.
+The subtext makes clear that he considers this woman unattractive.
 That says more about their relationship than any explicit description.

-- between action and conviction: A person does something that contradicts their stated morality.
+- between action and conviction: A person does something that contradicts their stated morals.
 The resulting subtext raises the question of their true, hidden motives.

-- between expectation and reality: A place is described as a deadly trap but feels idyllic.
-The subtext immediately creates an ominous tension.
+- between expectation and reality: A place is described as a deadly trap, but seems idyllic.
+The subtext instantly creates ominous tension.

 This discrepancy is the breeding ground for tension, tragedy, comedy, and human depth.